 Dr. Üsküp is a joint doctoral graduate of the University of Chicago's Department of Political Science and the Divinity School.
-Her forthcoming manuscript, Sex in God’s City, examines theology as mode of political persuasion.
+Her forthcoming manuscript, Sex in God’s City, examines theology as a mode of political persuasion.
 Her research interests include: race, politics, religion, gender/ sexuality, and health at the intersection of public opinion and policy.